hrideshmg/mapmate/README.md

 - **Next.js**: Enables server-side rendering and efficient routing for a fast, responsive user experience.
 - **Tailwind CSS**: Provides a responsive and modern design with custom styling options.
 - **OpenStreetMap API**: Supplies map data to visualize the location and display analytical data overlays.
-- **Gemini**: Integrates data management and enables scalable analytics, empowering the AI model for score calculation.
+- **Gemini**: Used for summarising the raw data in a user friendly manner.

 ## Getting Started